Screwdriver: History

-Meanwhile, in Portland, Oregon, Henry F. Phillips patented his own invention, an improved version of a deep socket with a cruciform slot, today known as the Phillips Screw.
+In 1932, in Portland, Oregon, Henry F. Phillips patented what today is known as the Phillips Screw, working with the patent's author John P. Thompson.
+It featured an improved version of a deep socket with a cruciform slot.
 Phillips offered his screw to the American Screw Company, and after a successful trial on the 1936 Cadillac, it quickly swept through the American auto industry.
 With the Industrial Revival at the end of the Great Depression and the upheaval of World War II, the Phillips screw quickly became, and remains, the most popular screw in the world.
-A main attraction for the screw was that conventional slotted screwdrivers could also be used on them, which was not possible with the Robertson Screw.
+A main advantage of the Phillips screws and screwdrivers was the combination that they were self centering and less prone to slipping thus better than slotted screws, and that conventional slotted screwdrivers could also be used on the screws, which was not possible with the Robertson Screw or other socket-head screws.

 Gunsmiths still call a screwdriver a turnscrew, under which name it is an important part of a set of pistols.
 The name was common in earlier centuries, used by cabinetmakers, shipwrights, and perhaps other trades.

 The cabinetmaker's screwdriver is one of the longest-established handle forms, somewhat oval or ellipsoid in cross-section.
 This is variously attributed to improving grip or preventing the tool rolling off the bench.
 The shape has been popular for a couple of hundred years.
 It is usually associated with a plain head for slotted screws, but has been used with many head forms.
 Modern plastic screwdrivers use a handle with a roughly hexagonal cross-section to achieve these same two goals, a far cry from the pear-shaped handle of the original 15th-century screwdriver.